bolanos-nava/e-commerce-backend/notes.md

 **Cart responsibilities:**

-- When adding product, forbid to add a quantity bigger than the stock of the product (endpoint POST /:cartId/products/:productId)
+- [ ] When adding product, forbid to add a quantity bigger than the stock of the product (endpoint POST /:cartId/products/:productId)
-- The cart shouldn't keep track of which products exist and which don't.
-Would be an expensive operation
+- [X] The cart shouldn't update when a product is deleted.
+Would be an expensive operation.
 - Show its own products.
 Two nested responsibilities:
-  - Check if some of the added quantities are more than the available stock.
+  - [ ] Check if some of the added quantities are more than the available stock.
 The cart, then, updates the exceeding quantities to be equal to the available stock.
-  - If some product can't be populated it means that it was deleted from the database and it can be deleted from the cart as well.
+  - [x] If some product can't be populated it means that it was deleted from the database and it can be deleted from the cart as well.
-  - If some product has status "false", it shouldn't be deleted from the cart, just marked as "unavailable" in the frontend.
+  - [x] If some product has status "false", it shouldn't be deleted from the cart, just marked as "unavailable" in the frontend.

 **Product responsibilities**:

 - If a product is physically deleted:
-  - It won't be removed from the carts in which it appears.
+  - [ ] It won't be removed from the carts in which it appears.
 It's the cart's responsibility to keep track of its products.
-  - It will be deleted from the category it belongs to.
+  - [ ] It will be deleted from the category it belongs to.
-- We will try to avoid physically deleting a product.
+- [ ] We will try to avoid physically deleting a product.
 To signal a logical deletion we mark the product with status = false.

 **Categories-products (one-to-many):**